 - 1. Please briefly explain why you selected this rating.
 The College has made much recent progress in this area.
 There is growing collaboration between different student services departments to identify student who are in need of academic intervention.
 Our instruction and counseling faculty utilize an early alert system; however, its use is not widespread or consistent.
 In the last year, our SSSP/Equity Coordinator has worked closely with our Admissions & Records Director to identify students who are under academic probation so that those student can be supported with assistance to improve academically.
 Students are linked to workshops and other resources.
 However, our institution has not done a good enough job to help students track their progress toward degree completion.
 We are planning on implementing the Colleague tool Student Planner, which should allow students to have a better understanding of the length of time it will take to complete their degrees. - 2.
 Describe one or two accomplishments the college has achieved to date on this key element.
 Our strengths in this area tend to occur within specially funded programs.
 In the First Year Institute students are monitored closely by their counselors and take a College Career Success course with them.
 There is communication with instructional faculty through grade checks and faculty advisers to increase the collaboration with instruction and student services. - 3.
-Describe one or two challenges or barriers that you anticipate may hinder progress on this key element. - 4.
+Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
+Increasing usage of the early alert system to be widespread on campus has been a challenge.
+The college will need to engage instructional faculty with student services to create a consistent system for follow through and support services as a part of the early alert process. - 4.
 Comment (optional): is there any additional information that you want to add that is not addressed sufficiently in the questions above?